-Berserk Button: Like in his home series, hurting kids in front of him will invoke his wrath.
+- Berserk Button: Like in his home series, hurting kids in front of him will invoke his wrath.

-Friend to All Children: Before leaving on the DenLiner, he recounted his adventures in Japan.
+- Friend to All Children: Before leaving on the DenLiner, he recounted his adventures in Japan.
 This was, unfortunatley, exploited by Ecydsis, using Libra's illusion spells to make Kengo into a child to lower his guard.

-Super Mode: Somehow gains one by absorbing so much Cosmic Energy, dyeing his armor purple.
+- Super Mode: Somehow gains one by absorbing so much Cosmic Energy, dyeing his armor purple.
 Unfortunately, it doesn't last very long and leaves him a bit exhausted once it's finished which is more akin to an adrenaline rush.

 Kamen Rider, Joji is invited to the DenLiner and wishes to help Gentaro realize the error of his ways.
 He has recently received an upgrade that gives him it the Rocket Drill Arm from the Clear Drill Switch.

-Badass Normal: Out of all the other Kamen Riders seeing as the only things he uses to fight are his Cassette Arms and his brain.
+- Badass Normal: Out of all the other Kamen Riders seeing as the only things he uses to fight are his Cassette Arms and his brain.
 Unfortunately, this also means he can't heal as quickly as his fellow Kamen Riders or Amazon.

-Combat Pragmatist: Chucks a large rock at Libra Zodiarts before whipping out the Machine Gun Arm to his face.
+- Combat Pragmatist: Chucks a large rock at Libra Zodiarts before whipping out the Machine Gun Arm to his face.

-Mythology Gag: The scene where he drills into the underbelly of Cancer Zodiarts ( or rather Tatsugami who somehow is in possession of the Cancer Switch) and riddles the hole with bullets is actually from a scene in the Kamen Rider Spirits Manga where he did the same thing.
+- Mythology Gag: The scene where he drills into the underbelly of Cancer Zodiarts ( or rather Tatsugami who somehow is in possession of the Cancer Switch) and riddles the hole with bullets is actually from a scene in the Kamen Rider Spirits Manga where he did the same thing.
 He was also picked up in Polynesia, which is where he supposedly washed up after sacrificing himself to the Pluton rocket.

-The Strategist: What he lacks in cybernetics and super abilities, he makes up with plans.
+- The Strategist: What he lacks in cybernetics and super abilities, he makes up with plans.

-Swiss-Army Weapon: His Cassette Arms.
+- Swiss Army Weapon: His Cassette Arms.
 Unfortunately they get reduced to slag by Philip, but he now has access to a Rocket Drill Arm.

 Kamen Rider Den-O: Sword Form (Momotaros + Souichi Motoyama)